lumusitech/backend-nest-testing-teslo-shop-api-example/README.md

 ---

-In this final section, we'll perform end-to-end (E2E) tests for the authentication, authorization, and file upload aspects of our application.
+Finally, we'll perform end-to-end (E2E) tests for the authentication, authorization, and file upload aspects of our application.
 This process will reinforce our understanding of E2E testing principles and the AAA (Authentication, Authorization, Accounting) pattern.

 ---